 The first step was to ensure that VVRMC had a solid IT infrastructure base that could support the number of end users who needed uninterrupted access to their applications.
 Val worked to gain the support of the hospital CEO and Board to upgrade the IT delivery infrastructure, including the network, and implementing Citrix to deliver McKesson applications to physicians and healthcare workers.

-By upgrading the infrastructure and implementing Goliath’s Proactive Performance Monitoring software, Val was able to both lower support ticket costs and improve access to applications.
+By upgrading the infrastructure and implementing Goliath’s Proactive Citrix Performance Monitoring & Citrix Troubleshooting software, Val was able to both lower support ticket costs and improve access to applications.

 Leveraging Goliath’s alerting functionality, support ticket volume dropped by 20%.
 Goliath’s software made this reduction in support tickets possible by proactively identifying problems and triggering alerts before end users were impacted.

 The escalation costs of support tickets also dropped significantly.
 Level 1 support tickets normally cost $22 at VVRMC, but with Goliath’s automated fix actions, the software can fix the problem without having to get a person involved.
 This led to the cost of a Level 1 ticket dropping to only 50 cents, which is a 98% cost reduction.